bluerobotics/bluerobotics.github.io/brov2/specifications.md

 There are some items necessary for operation that are not included with the kit.

  - Analog screen for the Standard BlueROV2.
 We recommend [this one]().
  - A gamepad controller.
 We recommend [this one]().
  - A laptop or a tablet.
-ArduSub works on Mac, Linux, and Windows.
+ArduSub works on Mac, Linux, Windows, iOS, and Android devices.
  - A battery for your BlueROV2.
 We recommend getting two or three of [these](http://www.hobbyking.com/hobbyking/store/uh_viewItem.asp?idProduct=56844)

 ## Resources

  - [Assembly Instructions](/brov2/assembly/)
  - [Bill of Materials](/brov2/assembly/#whats-included)
  - [Initial ArduSub Set-up](http://ardusub.com/initial-setup/)
  - [ArduSub Operation](#)

 # Specifications